-Quantum cannot provide assurance that the network attached storage solution product line will ever be profitable, and if Quantum continues to invest in these products and they continue to be unprofitable, Quantum's business, financial condition and operating results may be materially and adversely affected.
+Quantum has invested, and will continue to invest, in the development, promotion and sale of storage solutions.
+Quantum's operating expenses associated with its storage solution revenue are comparatively high.
+Therefore, Quantum will need to generate significant storage solution revenues or a significant reduction in related operating expenses to achieve profitability related to this business.
+Quantum cannot provide assurance that the storage solution group will ever be profitable, and if Quantum continues to invest in storage solution products and they continue to be unprofitable, Quantum's business, financial condition and operating results may be materially and adversely affected.